 Write down the milestones you’re concerned about.

-to learn about the basic skills needed for group learning.
+Get familiar with typical preschool milestones.
+You can also look at preschool readiness skills to learn about the basic skills needed for group learning.
 Take notes on the milestones you don’t think your child is hitting.
 Try to be very specific about what you see.
 Having a clear list of concerns makes it easier to explain your concerns to others.

 Find out how things are going at school.